sededu/CSDMS_clinic/hillslope/README.md

 The steps are to calculate a slope, and determine the sediment flux _out of_ each cell based on the slope and diffusivity value.
 The flux out of each cell is the flux _in to_ the next cell down the slope.
 We use boundary conditions to close out the sediment flux calculation at every grid node.
-The difference in flux in and flux out is the
+The difference between flux-in and flux-out is the change in sediment in that cell per-unit-time, and this change in mass drives aggradation or erosion of the hillslope at that cell.

 That's the bulk of the change to make this an interactive geomorphology / sedimentology activity.
 We can (and will) continue to add features to the module, but this hopefully gives you a sense of how things work.